-APPENDIX 1 PPENDIX 1 Functions of the Local Government Function Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Personnel The function of managing the conditions of employment and administration of personnel at the LG, including consultants and volunteers. ~ Plant, Equipment and Stores The function of managing the purchase, hire or leasing of all plant and vehicles, and other equipment.
+Tunctions of the Local Government Function Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Plant, Equipment and Stores The function of managing the purchase, hire or leasing of all plant and vehicles, and other equipment.
 Includes the management of the LG's stores.
-Does not include the acquisition of information technology and telecommunications. ~ Public Health The function of managing, monitoring and regulating activities to protect and improve public health under the terms of the Public Health Act, health codes, standards and regulations. ~ Rates and Valuations The function of managing, regulating, setting and collecting income through the valuation of rateable land and other charges. \checkmark Recreation and Cultural Services The function of LG in arranging, promoting or encouraging programs and events in visual arts, craft, music, performing arts, sports and recreation, cultural activities and services. ~ Risk Management The function of managing and reducing the risk of loss of LG properties and equipment and risks to personnel. \checkmark Roads The provision of road construction and maintenance of rural roads and associated street services to property owners within the LG area. \checkmark Sewerage and Drainage The function of designing and constructing, maintaining and managing the liquid waste system, including drainage, sewerage collection and treatment, stormwater and flood mitigation works. \checkmark Traffic and Transport The function of planning for transport infrastructure and the efficient movement and parking of traffic.
-Encompasses all service/facilities above the road surface and includes all forms of public transport. \checkmark Waste Management The function of providing services by the LG to ratepayers for the removal of solid waste, destruction and waste reduction. \checkmark Water Supply The function of managing the design, construction, maintenance and management of water supplies, either by the LG or by service providers. ~
+Does not include the acquisition of information technology and telecommunications. ✓ Public Health The function of managing, monitoring and regulating activities to protect and improve public health under the terms of the Public Health Act, health codes, standards and regulations. √ Rates and Valuations The function of managing, regulating, setting and collecting income through the valuation of rateable land and other charges. ✓ Recreation and Cultural Services The function of LG in arranging, promoting or encouraging programs and events in visual arts, craft, music, performing arts, sports and recreation, cultural activities and services. , Risk Management The function of managing and reducing the risk of loss of LG properties and equipment and risks to personnel. ✓ Roads The provision of road construction and maintenance of rural roads and associated street services to property owners within the LG area. ✓ Sewerage and Drainage The function of designing and constructing, maintaining and managing the liquid waste system, including drainage, sewerage collection and treatment, stormwater and flood mitigation works. ✓ Traffic and Transport The function of planning for transport infrastructure and the efficient movement and parking of traffic.
+Encompasses all service/facilities above the road surface and includes all forms of public transport. √ Waste Management The function of providing services by the LG to ratepayers for the removal of solid waste, destruction and waste reduction. √ Water Supply The function of managing the design, construction, maintenance and management of water supplies, either by the LG or by service providers. ✓